 They have put a survey online, and are asking for input from Ohioans as to what should be included (and not included) in the new initiative.
 This is your chance to have your voice heard.
 I know that people are still upset about the 2015 effort, and I would say that rather than keep those feelings bottled up, instead focus them towards the survey and help make 2016 happen.

 You can access the survey at this link here.
 Ohio cannot be left behind.
 There is obviously strong support for marijuana legalization in Ohio, as proven by many polls leading up to the 2015 Election.
 Ohio voters rejected Issue 3, not legalization.
 Ohio is ripe for reform.
-There were many, many people and organizations out there that opposed Issue 3 because 'they could do better in 2016.'
+There were many, many people and organizations out there that opposed Issue 3 because ‘they could do better in 2016.’
 Well, now is the chance to make good on those claims.
-The time to organize is now.
-Ohio patients and consumers are depending on it.